 Ask your friends to reveal the top five devices that consume the most electricity in their households.
 Chances are, you’ll hear microwave ovens, washing machines, refrigerators, and HVAC systems as some of the common answers.

 They’ll almost certainly leave out their PC.
-However, your typical PC can use a bulk of your power tokens, but does this hold for a gaming computer?
+However, your typical PC can use most of your power tokens, but does this hold for a gaming computer?

-Just because a gaming PC uses more electricity, that doesn’t mean you need to stop practicing for that upcoming tournament or give up on another shot at Call of Duty.
+Just because a gaming PC uses more electricity doesn’t mean you need to stop practicing for that upcoming tournament or give up on another shot at Call of Duty.

-Read on for more information on the amount of power your gaming PC uses, whether it requires more electricity than other types, and how to keep your power usage at a minimum!
+Read on for more information on how much power your gaming PC uses, whether it requires more electricity than other types, and how to keep your usage at a minimum!

-For example, a PC that’s always on and mining cryptocurrency will require more power than one that’s turned on once daily and used for browsing or checking emails.
+For example, a PC that’s always on and mining cryptocurrency will require more power than one turned on once daily and used for browsing or checking emails.

-For example, one with a 10TB hard disk drive (HDD) consumes up to four times more Watts than a similar computer with a solid-state drive (SSD) of equal size.
+For example, one with a 10TB hard disk drive (HDD) consumes up to four times more Watts than a similar computer with an equal-sized solid-state drive (SSD).

-Similarly, a bigger RAM, a higher number of cores, having an integrated video card, and a lower-frequency graphics card reduce the amount of power your PC uses.
+Similarly, a bigger RAM, a higher number of cores, an integrated video card, and a lower-frequency graphics card reduce the amount of power your PC uses.

-For instance, a gaming PC usually comes with a more powerful GPU, which requires more electricity to operate.
+For instance, a gaming PC usually comes with a more powerful GPU, requiring more electricity.
 Because of that, its energy consumption is significantly higher.

 With that in mind, an average gaming PC requires 300 to 500 Watts.
 This consumption increases tremendously, up to 600 Watts or more when playing VR games.

 Do gaming computers use more electricity?